-Associate Professor †M. Doornbos
+Associate Professor M. Doornbos

-Assistant Professors S. Benner, L. Burden, S. Etheridge, C. Feenstra, M. Flikkema, B. Gordon (acting chair), M. Gritter, C. Kyle, M. Leen, P. Mauger, S. Vandenberg
+Assistant Professors S. Benner, C. Bouwsma, S. Etheridge, C. Feenstra, M. Flikkema, B. Gordon, P. Mauger, S. Vandenberg, K. Niemeyer, S. Mlynarczyk

-Instructors K. Niemeyer, D. Zuidgeest

-Teacher-Practitioners M. Vanderveen, (Holland Community Hospital), M. Miller,

-S. Mlynarezyk, B. Timmermans (Butterworth Hospital)
+Adjunct Faculty M. Vanderveen, (Holland Community Hospital), M. Miller, B. Timmermans (Butterworth Hospital)

 STUDENTS SHOULD INDICATE their interest in nursing at the time they apply for admission to the college.
-They should start work on their prenursing requirements in their freshman year, following closely the suggested program on page 70.
+They should start work on their prenursing requirements in their freshman year, following closely the suggested program on page 79.
 Transfer students who wish to be considered for admission to the nursing program should consult the department chair.

 By January 15 of the sophomore year, students must apply for admission to the Hope-Calvin Department of Nursing.
 Application forms are available in the department and at the Office of the Registrar.
 To be eligible for admission to the nursing program a student must have completed the eighteen courses in the pre-nursing program, nine of which must be the required courses in the natural and social sciences.
-A minimum cumulative grade point average of C + (2.3) is required and a minimum grade of C - (1.7) is required in each of the natural and social science courses with a minimum grade point average of C (2.0) required for all natural and social science courses.
+A minimum cumulative grade point average of C + (2.3) is required and a minimum grade of C- (1.7) is required in each of the natural and social science courses with a minimum grade point average of C (2.0) required for all natural and social science courses.
 Since enrollment in the final two years-the clinical nursing years-is limited, admission is selective, and completion of the pre-nursing program does not assure acceptance.

-The baccalaureate nursing program requirements are described on pages 76-78.
+The baccalaureate nursing program requirements are described on pages 79-81.

 301 Concepts of Nursing.
 F, one-half course unit.
 This course introduces the nursing student to the theory and practice of professional nursing.
 The course focuses upon the concepts of Man, Health, and Nursing.
-Prerequisites: admission to the nursing program and registration in 311 and 321.
+Prerequisites: admission to the nursing program and registration in 312 and 321.
 Ms. B. Gordon.

-The Nursing Process and Health Pro-312 motion Strategies.
+312 The Nursing Process and Health Promotion Strategies.
 F, one and one-quarter course units.
 This course is designed to prepare students to use the nursing process in the promotion and maintenance of health.
 The focus of the course is assessment of well clients across the lifespan and nursing strategies to implement the nursing process in the promotion of health.
 These strategies include communication skills, health histories, nutritional assessments, health teaching and referral to community resources.
-There are three hours of theory and four hours of clinical practice per week.
+There are three to four hours of theory and four hours of clinical practice per week.
 Clinical experiences provide opportunities for the application of theoretical concepts with well clients.
 Prerequisites: admission to the nursing program and registration in 301 and 321.
-Ms. M. Leen, Ms. C. Feenstra.
+Ms. C. Feenstra.

 321 Assessment and Intervention Strategies for Nursing.
 F, one and one-quarter course units.
 This course is designed to assist students in developing general physical assessment skills and basic procedural skills necessary for providing nursing care to clients.
-The course consists of three hours of theory presentation and three to four hours of laboratory per week.
+The course consists of three to four hours of theory presentation and three to four hours of laboratory per week.
 Prerequisites: admission to the nursing program and registration in 301 and 312.
 Ms. M. Flikkema.
 346 Introduction to Care of Clients in Altered States of Health.
 I, one course unit.
 This course will build on the theories and strategies gained in the first semester courses and is a prerequisite for entry into 352 and 375.
 The purpose of the course is to introduce the students to acute care nursing.
 Topics include application of the nursing process, physical assessment, strategies relevant to acute care nursing, and professional communication.
 The course will be a combination of clinical experiences, laboratory practice, and theory content.
-Prerequisites: 301, 311, and 321.
+Prerequisites: 301, 312, and 321.
 Staff.